aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-Get or sets a value whether the Workbook tabs are displayed.
+a value whether the Workbook tabs are displayed.
 The default value is true.

 ```
 // Hide the spreadsheet tabs.